swift-server-community/dynamo-db-tables/README.md

 ## TimeToLiveAttributes

-`TimeToLive`, `TypedDatabaseItemWithTimeToLive` and `PolymorphicDatabaseItem` are all generic to a type conforming to the `TimeToLiveAttributes` protocol.
+`TimeToLive`, `TypedTTLDatabaseItem` and `PolymorphicDatabaseItem` are all generic to a type conforming to the `TimeToLiveAttributes` protocol.
 This protocol can be used to use custom attribute names for the TTL timestamp.

 ```swift
 public struct MyTimeToLiveAttributes: TimeToLiveAttributes {